airbytehq/airbyte/docs/operator-guides/using-dagster-integration.md

 ## That's it!

-Don't be fooled by our simple example of only one Prefect Flow.
+Don't be fooled by our simple example of only one Dagster Flow.
 Airbyte is a powerful data integration platform supporting many sources and destinations.
-The Airbyte Prefect Task means Airbyte can now be easily used with the Prefect ecosystem - give it a shot!
+The Airbyte Dagster Integration means Airbyte can now be easily used with the Dagster ecosystem - give it a shot!

 We love to hear any questions or feedback on our [Slack](https://slack.airbyte.io/).
 We're still in alpha, so if you see any rough edges or want to request a connector, feel free to create an issue on our [Github](https://github.com/airbytehq/airbyte) or thumbs up an existing issue.